 Creating the programme for your remote delegates requires special attention.

 The majority of online programmes (in my experience) for remote delegates either have too much or too little content.
-There are separate posts on creating conference content but this post has its focus on communicating with remote delegates throughout the event.
+There are separate posts (in our blog – Choreographed Communications) on creating conference content but this post has its focus on communicating with remote delegates throughout the event.

 How are you communicating?

 Here are some questions for you to ensure that your remote delegates gain the most from their investment at your conference:

 Have you shown your remote participants how they can interact with your event?

 What are your communications channels?

 Who should a remote delegate contact if they experience technical difficulties?